New NAEd Report Highlights Need for Civic Education

 By Aaron Leo and Kristen C. Wilcox

-Civic education has become even more crucial in light of the political and social upheavals experienced around the world this year.
+Civic education has become even more crucial in light of political and social upheavals around the world this year.
 To address the need to prepare young people to engage responsibly in civil society, the National Academy of Education recently conducted a webinar about their new report outlining the need for advancements in civic education and provided educators with practical guidance on how to implement effective strategies.

 As the report explains, civic reasoning involves the capacity to “think through a public issue using rigorous inquiry skills and methods to weigh different points of view and examine available evidence.”
 Important to civic reasoning is the ability to engage in civic discourse which involves communicating with others about pressing political and social matters.
 The goal of civic discourse can involve finding consensus, compromises, or dissent.
-In NYKids latest study, students attending positive outlier schools like Malverne and Crown Point provided insight into how leaders and educators in their schools promote the skills and methods of engaging in expressing their points of view like that recommended in the NAEd report.
+In NYKids latest study, students attending positive outlier schools like Malverne and Crown Point provided insight into how leaders and educators in their schools promote the skills and methods of engaging others and expressing their points of view like those recommended in the NAEd report.

 Why Civics Education Matters More than Ever

 Despite the growing need for civics education, the level of civic knowledge, according to the NAEd report, has “remained stagnant.”
-Citing two decades of low levels of student proficiency on the National Assessment of Educational Progress (NAEP) Civics Assessment as just one measure, the report authors call for greater attention to improving both the access to and quality of civics education across the country.
+Citing two decades of low levels of student proficiency on the National Assessment of Educational Progress (NAEP) Civics Assessment as just one measure, the authors call for greater attention to improving both the access to and quality of civics education across the country.

 Educating for Civic Reasoning and Discourse